rhel-labs/instruqt/customize-crypto-policy/01-verify/assignment.md

 <pre class="file">
 Setting system policy to FUTURE:2048KEYS
 Note: System-wide crypto policies are applied on application start-up.
-It is recommended to restart the system for the change to policies to fully take place.
+It is recommended to restart the system for the change of policies to fully take place.
 </pre>

 You can now verify that the new policy has been applied to the system.